ejb6/stacktrends.ph/README.md

   You can process this file however you want.

 ## Sample Output
-The current demand for different Web frameworks for companies that are hiring web developers:
+The demand for different Web frameworks for companies that are hiring web developers on a span of two days:
 ```
 const webFrameworks = [
   {